 API FRESHWATER MASTER TEST KIT 800-Test Freshwater Aquarium Water Master Test Kit:

 Air pumps are vital for freshwater aquarium maintenance since they pump air mechanically into the water which helps the fishes to breathe better.
-Even though some people do not think that air pumps are necessary, it is important that you have them so that your fishes do not feel suffocated inside the tank.
-The air pump is necessarily required when the fishes are many and swimming space is less.
+Even though some people do not think that air pumps are necessary, it is essential that you have them so that your fishes do not feel suffocated inside the tank.
+The air pump is necessarily required when the fishes are many, and swimming space is less.

 Tetra Whisper Air Pump for Deep Water Applications:

 As with any freshwater aquarium maintenance guide, freshwater would state, that an air pump is essential to a fish tank; this air pump is one of the best in the market.
-Priced at 38 dollars, it’s available on Amazon.com and has a 4.9-star rating, along with reviews that really vouch for its credibility.
-Tetra whisper air pump is specifically designed for deep tanks that have a significant back pressure.
+Priced at 38 dollars, it’s available on Amazon.com and has a 4.9-star rating, along with reviews that vouch for its credibility.
+Tetra whisper air pump is specifically designed for deep tanks that have significant back pressure.

-Owning any kind of pet, aquatic or terrestrial, can be a huge responsibility!
+Owning any pet, aquatic or terrestrial, can be a huge responsibility!
 You need to have the proper tools to maintain a standard environment for them.
-And the same goes for aquarium fishes.
+Moreover, the same goes for aquarium fishes.
 Hopefully, with the help of the points and equipment listed above, you will be able to create a suitable habitat for your new fishes; by incorporating the proper freshwater aquarium maintenance, you will have healthy and vibrant fish for the long term.
 If you have any more queries to add, you can leave them in the comment section below.